Mesa Social Security Disability | Phillips Law Group

-When a Social Security Disability claim is denied, it can have an effect on more that just the applicant.
-Often, families rely on the income that they receive from the Social Security Administration (SSA), and having it taken away can have a serious effect on their economic stability.
-A denied application does not necessarily mean that the applicant is not eligible to receive benefits.
+When a Social Security Disability claim is denied, it can have an effect on more than just the applicant.
+Often, families rely on the income that they receive from the Social Security Administration (SSA) and having it taken away can have a serious effect on their economic stability.
+Howver, a denied application does not necessarily mean that the applicant is not eligible to receive benefits.

 There are no upfront fees if we take on your case and we only get paid if we successfully obtain benefits on your behalf.
 To speak with a lawyer, call 1-800-706-3000 for a free, no obligation consultation.
 You may also fill out and submit the “Free Case Evaluation” form on this page, and a representative from our team will contact you shortly.

 Phillips Law Group – No Fees Unless We Win.
 Ph: 1-800-706-3000 .

 What Benefits Am I Eligible To Receive?

 As there can be many different reasons why people are in need of disability benefits, the Social Security Administration has developed a range of disability benefit programs that cater to a diverse range of conditions and circumstances.
 These include:

 Also referred to as “SSDI”, these benefits are commonly available to individuals that have lost the ability to work as a result of a disabling condition.
 In order to qualify for SSDI benefits, applicants must have worked at least five of the past ten years and be able to prove that they can no longer work.